 Imagining a Hayes Street for people

-Show your support for a permanent pedestrianized Hayes Street
+Show your support for a permanently pedestrianized Hayes Street

 We urge every San Franciscan who envisions a future where streets are for every resident's enjoyment, to show your support.
 Sign the petition to make Hayes Street permanently car-free.
 You can also tag photos and comments with #HayesPromenade on the platform of your choice.